optakt/optakt.github.io/content/knowledge/scalinghistory.md

 Bitcoin's PoW has the potential to scale a lot in terms of payment system; but the wastage of energy is its biggest problem.

 ## 2. Federated Byzantine Agreement
-“Byzantine Generals Problem” is the problem when there are various nodes communicating with each other and a few of them are “Byzantine” which means either faulty or malicious.
+[Byzantine Generals Problem](https://bravenewgeek.com/tag/byzantine-generals-problem/) is the problem when there are various nodes communicating with each other and a few of them are “Byzantine” which means either faulty or malicious.
+This means some of the nodes may send out messages which contain deliberately wrong information.
+In the context of blockchain that would concern false signatures, double spent transactions, not replying to messages, etc.
-Any blockchain should have mechanisms to solve the Byzantine Generals Problem.
+Therefore, any blockchain should have mechanisms to solve the Byzantine Generals Problem.
 In case of Bitcoin, the mechanism is PoW.
 Federated Byzantine Agreement (FBA) consensus in a family of consensus protocols, which eliminates Byzantine faults, and provides deterministic finality (unlike PoW which has only probabilistic finality), without having the selection of validators as part of the protocol itself.
 This was introduced by Stellar.